API Integrations

 Data does not map cleanly

 Your system's concept of a "customer" might not match theirs.
 Field names differ.
 Required fields in one system are optional in another.
 Date formats vary.
 Currency precision differs.
-Keeping a single source of truth across connected systems requires deliberate data mapping at every boundary.
+Keeping a single source of truth across connected systems requires deliberate data modelling and explicit mapping at every boundary.

 Errors are ambiguous